List of The Dumping Ground characters: Archie Able

 In "Heroes", Joseph asks Mike if he could move into Archie's room as they are best friends.
 Mike said yes, as long as he clears it up with Finn (his roommate at the time) and Archie.
 Mike then gives Joseph a colourful coat from the lost and found, saying he could have it been as it's in the lost and found box.
 Joseph put it on and went to find Archie to tell him about moving in.
 But the move and their friendship is put on hold when the coat Mike gave to Joseph turned out to be Archie's, and Archie accuses Joseph of stealing and tells him he doesn't want him moving into his room and stealing more of his things.
 Archie and Joseph continue to snub each, and give each other dirty looks at lunchtime at the dinner table.
 They both end up fighting over the last sausage, causing drinks and plates to fall off and over the table.
 And in the end Taz steals the last sausage at the last minute.
 Mike and May-Li talk to Joseph and Archie after this and to get them to make up, Mike and May-Li pretend that if they do not make up, one of them will move to Sleepy Hollow, a house on an island.
 Archie and Joseph go around asking everyone to vote who they think should stay and who goes, but the young people refuse to vote for either of them over the other.
 In the end Finn is left with the deciding vote on Joseph and Archie, however, he insists they end their arguing and share a room.
 So they make up, and Joseph moves into the same room as Archie.

-In "SorryNotSorry", when Sasha is set to leave the 'Dumping Ground' and move back in with her mum and family, Dexter comes back to say goodbye to everyone before leaving properly.
+In "SorryNotSorry", when Sasha is set to leave the 'Dumping Ground' and move back in with her mother and family, Dexter returns to say goodbye to everyone before leaving properly.
 As Dexter used to share a room with Archie, he grows jealous and feels left out when seeing Joseph sharing the room with Archie now.